Neville Chamberlain: Preliminary meetings

-Lord Runciman continued his work, attempting to pressure the Czechoslovak government into concessions.
+Lord Runciman continued his attempts to pressure the Czechoslovak government into concessions.
 On 7 September there was an altercation involving Sudeten members of the Czechoslovak parliament in the North Moravian city of Ostrava (Mährisch-Ostrau in German).
 The Germans made considerable propaganda out of the incident, though the Prague government tried to conciliate them by dismissing Czech police who had been involved.
 As the tempest grew, Runciman concluded that there was no point in attempting further negotiations until after Hitler's speech.
 The mission never resumed.

 There was tremendous tension in the final days before Hitler's speech on the last day of the Rally, as Britain, France, and Czechoslovakia all partially mobilised their troops.
 Thousands gathered outside 10 Downing Street on the night of the speech.
 At last Hitler addressed his wildly enthusiastic followers:

 The following morning, 13 September, Chamberlain and the Cabinet were informed by Secret Service sources that all German embassies had been told that Germany would invade Czechoslovakia on 25 September.
 Convinced that the French would not fight (Daladier was privately proposing a three-Power summit to settle the Sudeten question), Chamberlain decided to implement "Plan Z" and sent a message to Hitler that he was willing to come to Germany to negotiate.
 Hitler accepted and Chamberlain flew to Germany on the morning of 15 September; this was the first time, excepting a short jaunt at an industrial fair, that Chamberlain had ever flown.
-Chamberlain flew to Munich and then travelled by rail to Hitler's retreat at Berchtesgaden.
+Chamberlain flew to Munich and then travelled by rail to Hitler's retreat at Berchtesgaden (see Berchtesgaden meeting).

-The face to face meeting lasted about three hours.
+The face-to-face meeting lasted about three hours.
 Hitler demanded the annexation of the Sudetenland, and through questioning him, Chamberlain was able to obtain assurances that Hitler had no designs on the remainder of Czechoslovakia or on the areas in Eastern Europe which had German minorities.
 After the meeting Chamberlain returned to London, believing that he had obtained a breathing space during which agreement could be reached and the peace preserved.
 Under the proposals made at Berchtesgaden the Sudetenland would be annexed by Germany if a plebiscite in the Sudetenland favoured it.
 Czechoslovakia would receive international guarantees of its independence which would replace existing treaty obligations—principally the French pledge to the Czechoslovaks.
 The French agreed to the requirements.
 Under considerable pressure the Czechoslovaks also agreed, causing the Czechoslovak government to fall.